 Narcissistic Personality Disorder (NPD)

 NPD is a diagnosis given to people who meet the specific diagnostic criteria within the DSM 5 TR for NPD.
-The ICD 11 does not list NPD, but does have a listing for DPD (Dissociality Personality Disorder) it suggests, however the criteria for this are quite a bit different to NPD.
+The ICD 11 does not list NPD, but does have a listing for DPD (Dissocial Personality Disorder).
+The ICD diagnostic criteria for DPD are quite a bit different to NPD.

 NPD is an order of magnitude greater / worse than Narcissism.
 While you may suspect that someone you know is NPD or perhaps that you are, there is a marked distinction between indifference to how others may be affected by self interested versus enjoying the feeling of how others are negatively affected by the self serving actions.

 It is important to wonder “what is a Personality Disorder?”
 A Personality Disorder refers to a deeply ingrained pattern of behaviour of a specific kind that deviates significantly from generally acceptable behaviour.
 This fits for NPD, but other than noting that someone’s behaviour is not acceptable by the mainstream, it doesn’t inherently mean anything useful.
 I have some strong opinions about that, that I’ll cover elsewhere.
-For now, just see NPD as a diagnostic thing that tells us some interesting things about those who meet the criteria.
+For now, just see NPD as a diagnostic thing that tells us some interesting things about those who meet the criteria and ignore the rest of the PD categories.

 The diagnostic criteria for NPD in the DSM 5 TR (text revision) are:

-5. Has a sense of entitlement (e.g., unreasonable expectations of especially favorable treatment or automatic compliance with his or her expectations).
+- Has a sense of entitlement (e.g., unreasonable expectations of especially favourable treatment or automatic compliance with his or her expectations).

 It is not possible to have five of these criteria and continue to be a nice person.
 That doesn’t mean the person won’t do the occasional nice thing, but that thing will be undermined by a self serving agenda.